rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

  ✓ Submariner is up and running
 ```

-NOTE: we're using the kubeconfigs because the subctl tool works better if you specifies them, in order to identify and use the clusters to configure into the Broker.
+NOTE: we're using the kubeconfigs because the subctl tool works better if you specify them, in order to identify and use the clusters to configure in the Broker.

 * Configure the cluster2 (aws-sub2) as Submariner Broker